maoo/segway/README.txt

 Enlive provided me the exact right tool for this job.
 You can easily assign HTML transformations to CSS Selectors.

+The next challenges (where I'm still working) are:
+* Avoid any manual change to the original HTML templates (whereas sometimes I had to, due to my scarse skills with Enlive)
-The next challenge (where I'm still working) is to completely separate the data from the injection logic and eventually persist data somewhere (probably a KV store in the cloud)
+* Complete separation from data to injection logic and eventually persist data somewhere (probably a KV store in the cloud)

+Hope you'll enjoy it and maybe find some useful idea/snippet!

 Run it locally
 --